We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 5. Finally, understand your insurance benefits.
 If you have missed connection or travel delay coverage, they'll prove beneficial.

-Conclusion: Mistakes Happen But Your Ship Can't Just Wait For You To Get There
+Conclusion: Mistakes Happen, But Your Ship Can't Just Wait For You To Get There

 Even for conscientious cruisers, mistakes can happen that cause you to be late returning to the port.
 This happened to me several years ago in Grand Cayman when my friends and I had "too much fun" at a local rum distillery and didn't remember that our watches were not set properly to ships time.
 We got lucky and the last tender was running late so we managed to make it back to the ship and avoid getting left behind.
 That's an experience that I don't want to repeat and I don't want you to deal with that stress either!